contiv/contiv.github.io/websrc/source/documents/tutorials/contiv-compose.md

 < ** back to linux prompt ** >
 ```

-### 6. Tear down the composition
+### 6. Stop the Composition
-Let us tear down the composition and associated policies we started earlier
+Stop the composition and associated policies with the following commands:

 ```
 $ cd $GOPATH/src/github.com/docker/libcompose/deploy/example
 $ contiv-compose stop
 ```

-## Playing with a few more interesting cases
+## Going Further
+Below are some more cases that you can demo using this Vagrant setup.

-### 1. Trying to scale an application tier
+### 1. Scaling an Application Tier

-One can scale any application tier and expect that the policy be applied to the group of containers belonging to
+You can scale any application tier.
+A policy belonging to a tier, service, or group is applied correctly as you scale the tier.

-a tier/service/group.
-To follow up with previous example, if we try to scale web tier as follows:
+1\.
+Start the previous example, then use the following commands to scale the web tier:

 ```
 $ contiv-compose up -d
 $ contiv-compose scale web=5
 ```

-With this now we can go into any of the web tier container and experiment our policy verification.
+2\.
+Log into any container in the web tier and verify the policy is being enforced.
 For example:

 ```
 $ docker exec -it example_web_3 /bin/bash